puppetlabs-toy-chest/puppetlabs-azure/README.md

 ### Installing the Azure module

-1. Install the required gems with this command on Puppet Enterprise 2015.2.0 (puppet-agent 1.2) or later:
+1. Install the required gems with this command on `puppet-agent` 1.2 (included in Puppet Enterprise 2015.2.0) or later:

    ~~~
    /opt/puppetlabs/puppet/bin/gem install retries --no-ri --no-rdoc